openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 graph = ng.relu(parameter_x + parameter_b, name="y")
 ```

-nGraph opertions are organized into sets, which are released with new versions of OpenVINO.
+nGraph operations are organized into sets, which are released with new versions of OpenVINO.
 As operation signatures can change between operation sets, it's good practice to use operations from a specific operation set in your scripts.
+This will ensure that your code is compatible with future versions of OpenVINO.

 The example above can be rewritten like this to use only operations from opset 4: